Zhang Yan (Han dynasty): Life

-Zhang Yan's confederation steadily grew in strength, until they were said to be one million strong.
-They became known as the Heishan bandits, and operated as a bandit confederacy in the Taihang Mountains which gave them access to Henei and the provinces of Bing, Ji, and Yan.
-All the commanderies north of the Yellow River were exposed to their attacks and while Lu Zhi was able to drive Zhang Yan forces away from the capital region of Henei, the Han could not suppress the rebellion.
-In order to pacify him, the government eventually appointed Zhang Yan "General of the Household Who Pacifies Disorder" and granted him the right to appoint officials in his territories, bringing the group within the administration.
+With Zhang Yan's energy and military reputation, his confederation steadily grew in strength, until they were said to be one million strong though historians suggest more in the tens of thousands.
+They became known as the Heishan bandits, and operated as a bandit confederacy in the Taihang Mountains.
+Though the use of the term bandits could have multiple meanings, Sinologist Carl Leban uses the term rebels instead while Rafe De Crespigny notes it was likely a peasant-led group (one of many but perhaps the most successful) but he accepts the bandit designation as correct.

+Their position gave them access to the capital region of Henei and the provinces of Bing, Ji, and Yan.
+All the commanderies north of the Yellow River were exposed to their attacks and while Lu Zhi was able to drive Zhang Yan forces away from Henei, the Han could not suppress the rebellion.
+In order to pacify him, the government eventually appointed Zhang Yan "General of the Household Who Pacifies Disorder" and granted him the right to appoint officials in his territories, bringing the group within the administration, confirming Zhang Yan in authority while saving face for the Han court.
+Later, Zhang Yan invaded Henei again and approached the capital.
+The court appointed Zhu Jun as the governor of Henei to repel Zhang Yan.